RichyHBM/teleport-challenge/docs/design.md

    program tail --server=<server endpoint> --job=<job ID>
    ```
    The tail command will act in a similar way to the `tail -f` command, executing for the length
    of the job, and returning a full history of the jobs output.
-As per the requirements, passing in
+Passing in a previously ended job
-   an ended/invalid job will do nothing and return immediately.
+   should return its full output history.

 Ideally there would also be additional commands for things like fetching a list of jobs started by
 the current user, as well as a history of jobs and their status, etc. But for the challenge this isn't